music-suite/music-suite/docs/src/User-Guide.md

 ]
 ```

-You can extract the range of any piece of music using @[pitchRange]:
+You can extract the range of any piece of music using [pitchRange][ref-pitchRange]:

 ```haskell+music
 seq [c,d,fs,g,db,c,b_,c,g,c,e] |/ 8